the-iron-yard-indy-ror-oct-2015/blackjack/README.md

-# blackjack
+# Blackjack

-Blackjack Lab Review and Git Demo
+The classic gambling card game, done in Ruby and pushed to GitHub.

+_Aces._